 Companies in these categories should apply by completing the questionnaire below.

 Systems suppliers and service providers wishing to apply for accreditation should submit a free-form application stating (in no more than 1000 words) why they believe they should be accredited and appending a list of the services or systems they provide.
 It will be necessary to demonstrate that the systems and services provided are of high quality and reliability and contribute directly to a more efficient supply chain.
 Particular note will be taken of adherence to BIC and other trade standards and interoperability with other systems and services.
+The apprpriate form can be found at the bottom of this webpage.

 Accreditation is granted largely on the basis of self-assessment, supported by the evidence of trading partners and systems suppliers, and will be judged by an independent BIC review group.
 The group will be assessing applications as far as possible against quantitative criteria agreed by the review group, but qualitative considerations will also be taken into account.